- Subscribe -Follow our YouTube ChannelFollow our YouTube Channel

 Visitors to western Nebraska often find pieces of history while passing through the North Platte Valley to Jackson Hole, Sturgis, Rapid City, Deadwood, or some other destination.
 The immigrant trails, western Nebraska’s western heritage, agriculture, and rural culture hold particular interest to most visitors.
 Still, there’s always more to the Nebraska panhandle than meets the eye, and fast food hasn’t been excluded from its history.

-Driving west on 27th Street from Highway 26, there are remnants of the 1960s adorning the top of a small building that look like they came straight out of The Jetson’s Cartoon.
-Brightly colored flying saucers decorate the building and parking area and are reminiscent of Walt Disney’s 1960s futuristic EPCOT Building touting its futuristic venues.
-The little saucers don’t possess the glamour or marketing associated with Disney’s futurist theme.
-Still, for those wanting to experience a bygone era, it’s the destination for a unique culinary experience in western Nebraska.
+Driving west on 27th Street from Highway 26, you’ll find remnants of the 1960s atop a small building that looks like it was plucked straight from The Jetsons cartoon.
+Brightly colored flying saucers adorn the roof and parking area, evoking the retro-futuristic style of Walt Disney’s 1960s EPCOT concept.
+These little saucers may lack the glamour or marketing muscle behind Disney’s futurist vision, but for those seeking a taste of a bygone era, this spot offers a unique culinary experience in western Nebraska.

 | PRELUDE TO WAR

-In 1963, Scottsbluff resident O. Charles “Chuck” Hodge was looking into investing in the North Platte River Valley when a friend proposed that he investigate a new and upcoming food chain called Scotty’s Drive-In.
-Known as Scotty’s in Scottsbluff, the franchise had meager beginnings in the early 1960s, with 17 locations opening across the midwest of the United States.
-In 1966, regional chain locations were in North Dakota, South Dakota, Montana, Idaho, and Nebraska.
+In 1963, Scottsbluff resident O. Charles “Chuck” Hodge was exploring investment opportunities in the North Platte River Valley when a friend suggested he look into a new and promising food chain called Scotty’s Drive-In.
+Known locally as “Scotty’s” in Scottsbluff, the franchise had modest beginnings in the early 1960s, with 17 locations opening across the Midwest.
+By 1966, Scotty’s had expanded into several regional markets, including North Dakota, South Dakota, Montana, Idaho, and Nebraska.

-Hodge thought that opening a Scotty’s Drive-In franchise in Scottsbluff showed promise as what would soon become larger chains like McDonald’s and Burger King were only getting their footing in smaller markets at the time.
-So, Hodge jumped at the opportunity of opening a Scotty’s Drive-In in Scottsbluff that year.
-Its grand opening was advertised in the newspaper and officially opened for business on June 29, 1963, and has remained open in Scottsbluff ever since.
-Scotty’s Drive-In met with immediate success as there was only one other fast-food burger joint in the area.
+Hodge believed that opening a Scotty’s Drive-In franchise in Scottsbluff held strong potential, especially at a time when larger chains like McDonald’s and Burger King were just beginning to gain a foothold in smaller markets.
+Seeing the opportunity, he moved quickly to bring Scotty’s to town.
+The grand opening was announced in the local newspaper, and on June 29, 1963, Scotty’s Drive-In officially opened for business.
+It has remained a local fixture in Scottsbluff ever since.
+The restaurant met with immediate success, as there was only one other fast-food burger joint in the area at the time.

-After six years of successful business, Hodge had saved enough money to retire and offered the restaurant to the highest bidder (remember that the man retired after six years selling 19-cent hamburger meals).
+After six years of successful business, Hodge had saved enough to retire—no small feat considering he did it selling 19-cent hamburger meals.
+When the time came, he offered the restaurant to the highest bidder.

 | TO THE VICTOR, THE SPOILS OF WAR

-Much to the chagrin of Hodge and Merkel, Tom & Jerry’s had a sloppy-joe-styled sandwich named the ‘Tastey’ on the menu for years, which was their top-selling menu item which was their main competition.
-The ‘Tastey’ was a famous sandwich that many people of that generation reminisce about in stories of years gone by and to which the owner of Tom & Jerry’s (Richard “Dicky” Ross) was highly protective of the recipe keeping it tucked away, locked in a safe, inside the restaurant at all times only allowing authorized employees access to it.
+Much to the chagrin of both Hodge and Merkel, Tom & Jerry’s had long featured a sloppy-joe-style sandwich called the Tastey—their top-selling item and Scotty’s main competition.
+The Tastey was a beloved sandwich that many from that generation still reminisce about today.
+Its creator, Richard “Dicky” Ross, owner of Tom & Jerry’s, was notoriously protective of the recipe—keeping it locked in a safe inside the restaurant and allowing access only to trusted employees.

 | CONTINUATION